Harris 276

 • Bacon: The House is up for grabs and one district the Democrats would love to flip is—you guessed it—NE-02, a seat currently occupied by Rep. Don Bacon (R-NE).
 When Walz is in town, he campaigns with Democrat Tony Vargas, who is trying to cook Bacon.
 So, the district matters for both the electoral vote and the House seat, a doubleheader.

-• Abortion: Finally, while nine other states have one abortion amendment on the ballot, Nebraska has two of them.
+• Abortion: While nine other states have one abortion amendment on the ballot, Nebraska has two of them.
 One legalizes abortion until the point of viability.
 The other pretty much bans it.
 As a result, ads can't say "Vote yes on the abortion amendment" because voters won't know which one to vote for.
 Voting yes on both is not considered cool.
 If both pass, the one with the most votes counts.
 It is expected that with two abortion amendments on the ballot, turnout will be very high, especially in NE-02.
 Ricketts supports the one banning abortion and has put $5 million into ads supporting the ban.

 • Felons: Yesterday, the Nebraska Supreme Court ruled that a law passed by the state legislature allowing ex-felons who had served their time to vote was constitutional.
 Republican Secretary of State Robert Evnen claimed that he didn't have to allow ex-felons to register because that would violate the state Constitution.
 The Court disagreed.
 One justice wrote: "Do we want to live in a world where every state employee who has a hunch a statute is flawed gets to ignore it?"
 What will be interesting is to see from the exit polls how many of the thousands of reenfranchised former felons actually register and vote.
 This is a hot issue in many states.